-Now your child has practiced addition in columns without carrying, they are ready to understand why the ten needs to be carried across to the tens column.
+Now your child has practiced subtraction in columns without exchange, they are ready to understand why we can exchange a group of tens to add more to the units column.

 Watch the clip below to practice with your child.